MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-add-to-org-hierarchy.md

 ## Overview

-Channels need to be associated with one or more organizational hierarchies, follow the instructions below to add.
+Channels need to be associated with one or more organizational hierarchies.
+Before creating channels, you need to confirm that your organizational hierarchies have been set up.

 See [Organizational hierarchies](channels-org-hierarchies.md) for more details on how to create an organizational hierarchies.